dune-copasi/dune-copasi/doc/docusaurus/docs/about.md

 sidebar_label: About
 ---

-`DuneCopasi` is a library that provides numerical solutions of reaction-diffusion systems on single and multiple compartments.
+`dune-copasi` is a library that provides numerical solutions of reaction-diffusion systems on single and multiple compartments.
 We do so by providing [C++ classes](api.md) that represent a solution state as well as the means to evolve them with respect to time.
 We also provide **ready-to-use**